-The executing agency is the MOFT.
-MCA will serve as Implementing Agency (IA) for the aviation component.
+The Recipient Representative is the MOFT.
+MCA will serve as the Implementing Agency for the aviation component.
 MCA will take taking responsibility for signing contracts, monitoring implementation progress, providing authorization for contract payments.
-MCA will also be responsible for signing contracts for activities benefitting CAASI.
+MCA will also be responsible for signing contracts for activities benefitting Civil Aviation Authority of Solomon Islands.

-The SIRAP2 Management Unit Steering Committee, comprised of representatives of different central and line agency members, 24, should be formed to provide overall oversight of Project implementation and of the Project and PST, and to makes Project strategic decisions.
+The SIRAP2 Management Unit Steering Committee, comprised of representatives of different central and line agency members, 8, should be formed to provide overall oversight of Project implementation and of the Project and PST, and to makes Project strategic decisions.
 It will be critical to have someone from Malaita involved.
 The SIRAP2 Steering Committee's key role will be to advise the SIG and respective Ministries on issues or concerns affecting project implementation and to propose remedial actions accordingly.